saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ## Visualizing a two-way ANOVA with interaction

-Interaction plots are good way for understanding and visually displaying this data (but they don't show any  standard errors of the means or Confidence intervals)
+Interaction plots are good way for understanding and visually displaying this data (but they don't show any  standard errors of the means or Confidence intervals). **Note** the lines don't mean anything they are just visual aids.

 ```r
 par(mfrow=c(1,2))